Skip to main content

 There's no need for a configurator rule for it since the max value of the property can be directly retrieved from the property cabinetWidth.

 However, there is a small difference in behavior when the configurators are in the same or different tab, and that's because when they are created.
-As mentioned before, in the component-maker we can test the configurators right away in the preview, but individually.
+As mentioned before, in the component-editor we can test the configurators right away in the preview, but individually.
 It's in the app where we should test the behavior between configurators, since "more things" can happen than just rather changes in parameters max values, like geometry or camera updates and so on.

 So then we have these cases when: